 - Red Hat Enterprise Linux Academic Site Subscription, all support levels

 - Red Hat Enterprise Linux Developer Suite

 - Red Hat Enterprise Linux Developer Support, all support levels

 - Red Hat Enterprise Linux Developer Workstation, all support levels

 - Red Hat Enterprise Linux Not-for-Resale (NFR) subscriptions for qualifying partners

 - Red Hat Enterprise Virtualization Promotional Bundle, all support levels

-Contact a Red Hat sales or support representative to learn how you can get started with Red Hat Software Collections.
+Visit the Red Hat online store or contact a Red Hat sales or support representative to learn how you can get started with Red Hat Software Collections today.

 Red Hat Developer Toolset

 Take Advantage of Innovations in the Latest Tools